Codecademy/docs/content/html/concepts/attributes/terms/src/src.md

 ---
 Title: 'src'
-Description: 'An HTML attribute used to specify the location of a digital resource.'
+Description: 'Specifies the location of a digital source.'
 Subjects:
   - 'Web Development'
   - 'Web Design'